-This organisation, the one you’re imagining, is the one you need to bring to life.
+This organisation —the one you’re imagining — is the one you need to bring to life.
 Your training needs analysis is your strategy to do so.

-Step 2: Assess
+Step Two: Assess

-Step 1 will bring your ultimate goal into focus.
+Step One will bring your ultimate goal into focus.
 With this clear vision, you now know what behaviours you need in your organisation.
 This means it’s time for you to work out how to get your people to adopt them.

 Now that you have a full survey of your organisation’s talents, you can plot them according to the departments they sit in.

-Step 3: Plan
+Step Three: Plan